lammermann/gravitydb/README.md

 How to build
 ------------
 Gravity is meant as a library which can be embedded in a project.
-The easiest way to include it in a [JUCE](http://www.juce.com/) based project is to use the [JUCE module](/examples/juce-modules/gravity) in the examples folder.

 Nonetheless there is a standalone server in the [examples folder](/examples) (along with some other projects build on gravity) and here is how to build it: